Specifications: HMS Belfast

 Main armament: twelve 6-inch Mk XXIII guns in four triple turrets

-Photos taken 22 April 2018 unless stated otherwise
+Photos taken 22 April 2018 or as indicated

 A port side view of HMS Belfast's stern, as seen on 15 September 2013. |